Skomaiya/Group_11_Database_Design/README.md

 Resource Library: Access articles, videos, infographics, and D.I.Y. guides for sustainable practices.

+Firestore database: To store user data and information as well as student discussion information, and help with authentication and login processes.

 Competitor Analysis Sustainify differentiates itself from competitors by emphasizing:

 Public Awareness and Outreach